pengyus/pengyus.github.io/index.md

 ---

 ## About Me
-I am currently a third-year CS Ph.D. student at [Beijing Jiaotong University](https://bjtu.edu.cn/) (BJTU), Beijing, China, advised by Prof. [Liping Jing](http://faculty.bjtu.edu.cn/8249/) and Prof. [Jian Yu](http://faculty.bjtu.edu.cn/6463/).
+I am a CS Ph.D. student at [Beijing Jiaotong University](https://bjtu.edu.cn/) (BJTU), Beijing, China, advised by Prof. [Liping Jing](http://faculty.bjtu.edu.cn/8249/) and Prof. [Jian Yu](http://faculty.bjtu.edu.cn/6463/).
-And I am currently a visiting Ph.D. student at SCSE, [Nanyang Technological University](https://www.ntu.edu.sg/) (NTU), Singapore.
+And I am currently a visiting Ph.D. student at CCDS, [Nanyang Technological University](https://www.ntu.edu.sg/) (NTU), Singapore.

 My research interests lie in the broad domains of machine learning and natural language processing, with a focus on long-tailed recognition, multi-label learning and social media analysis (e.g., hashtag annotation, keyphrase generation).
 I have also applied machine learning techniques to solve real-world problems such as container recognition and railway time series forecasting.

 I like to participate in academic discussions and collaborations.
 In our lab, I lead a small team that works on multi-label learning and its applications.
-This team consists of several Ph.D., master's, and undergraduate students.

 ***